vsch/flexmark-java/README.md

 ### Quick Start

-You need to add `flexmark-all` as a dependency which includes core and all modules to the following sample:
+For Maven, add `flexmark-all` as a dependency which includes core and all modules to the following sample:

 ```xml